ashamsilva/AdvML/Assignment 2/index.md

 ### Random Forest

 Random Forest Regression is an ensemble learning algorithm that utilizes decision trees.
-Random Forest works fitting random subsets of the data onto decision tree.
-The average of their predictions are then computed.isions
+Random Forest works by fitting random subsets of the data onto decision trees.
+The average of the decision trees predictions are then computed.

-The importance of each node on each decision tree is caluclated.
-This done by Gini Importance.
+In order to calculate the decision tree value, the importance of each node on each decision tree is caluclated.
+This done through the use of Gini Importance.
 The following equation assumes that we are using a binary tree with only two child nodes.

 <img src="images/Assignment2-2.jpeg" width="600" height="60" alt="hi" class="inline"/>

+This equation shows the feature importance for the Random Forest:
 <img src="images/Assignment2-3.jpeg" width="400" height="100" alt="hi" class="inline"/>

 This [Towards Data Science Article](https://towardsdatascience.com/the-mathematics-of-decision-trees-random-forest-and-feature-importance-in-scikit-learn-and-spark-f2861df67e3) is a good resource.

 ## Application of Locally Weighted Regression and Random Forest on Datasets